rdubar/litter-project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.
+- The project poster is licensed for non-commercial use under the [CC BY-NC 4.0 DEED License](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Contact